dannyp11/arduino-skeleton/README.md

 # arduino-skeleton
 This is the first embarkment of my learning experience & side projects.
 Let's see how far I could go :)

-Skeleton framework for Arduino with/without RTOS, uses avr gcc/ g++

-Currently works with Unix system, compatible with Arduino framework (setup/loop)
+Skeleton framework for Arduino with/without RTOS, uses avr gcc/ g++ Currently works with Unix system, compatible with Arduino framework (setup/loop) using sudar's repo

+* Note:
-Note: this repo now supports Arduino IDE, only need to set IDE_SUPPORT to true from skeleton.mk
+  1. This repo now supports Arduino IDE, only need to set IDE_SUPPORT to true from skeleton.mk
+  2. Even though it supports C++ project, I will try to develop drivers/low level in C

 # Directory Structure
-        +---test/                               - all component testers go here, test code uses no os +---os/                                 - optional RTOS (currently ChibiOS)
+        +---test/                               - all component testers go here, test code uses no os +---submodules/                         - remote dependency
         |       +---ChibiOS/                    -
+        |       +---Arduino-Makefile/           -
         +---c-project/                          - skeleton for C based projects
         |       +---with-os/                    -
         |       +---without-os/                 -